1) How easy is it to take care of?

 A seedling is a plant that was hybridized and germinated from a seed.
 It will be approximately 2-3 years until its ready to produce flowers.

-Please don’t hesitate to use our contact page to aks us any question.
+Please don’t hesitate to use our contact page to ask us any questions.

 Our Best Sellers